ballerina-platform/module-ballerina-graphql/graphql-ballerina/Module.md

 #### Additional Configurations
 When initializing the Ballerina GraphQL listener, a set of additional configurations can be provided to configure the listener including security and resiliency settings.
-The configurations that can be passed here are defined in the `graphql:ListenerConfiguration` record.
+The configurations that can be passed for this are defined in the `graphql:ListenerConfiguration` record.

 ```ballerina
 import ballrina/graphql;